cube-drone/build-a-the-web-presentation/0 - Structure.md

 And where you have threads, you have synchronization issues.
 It's a fact of life - any time two CPUs have access to the same part of memory at the same time, you're only moments away from a whole raft of horrifying issues having to do with mutexes and semaphores and race conditions.

-Java, Scala, C#, Elixir, Erlang, Rust, C++, and C are all languages that let you go to town with threads and shared memory.
+Go, Java, Scala, C#, Elixir, Erlang, Rust, C++, and C are all languages that let you go to town with threads and shared memory.
+Many of them ALSO have access to async coding primitives.
+You can mix and match.

-One way to control that complexity is with immutable data structures and message passing - creating a bunch of little micro-systems that send messages to one another - they almost feel like little processes within the application itself - this is based on a technique from Erlang, although commonly it is called the Actor model - and you'll find versions of it in most of these languages.
+One way to control that complexity of managing access to mutable shared memory is with immutable data structures and message passing.
+Immutable data is an enormously powerful technique for concurrent systems, because you don't have to manage access to it - it's always safe to read - the only thing that needs to be consistent is its lifecycle - that data has to be readable as long as there are still threads that might want to read it.
+A very common pattern for creating stable, manageable concurrent systems is by creating a bunch of little micro-systems that send immutable messages to one another - each thread almost feeling like a little processes within the application itself - this is based on a technique from Erlang, although commonly it is called the Actor model - and you'll find versions of it in many of these languages.

+Another way to control the complexity of shared mutable state is with clever data structures.
+Using tools like atomic operations and copy-on-write, it's possible to build data structures that are highly resistant to being used in ways that will corrupt data.

 Another way to control that complexity is just to... embrance the madness.
 Get deep into mutex town and hope to hell you don't make a mistake.
 This is a common tactic for C++ programmers, who are crazy, and Rust programmers, who have invented a compiler so complicated that if you can write programs for it, at all, they're probably safe to run.

-Needless to say, unless you ARE writing a database, I don't recommend managing your own threaded concurrency and shared memory.
+Needless to say, unless you ARE writing a database, I don't necessarily recommend managing your own threaded concurrency and shared memory.
 In fact - if you're listening to me, an idiot, and learning things, you're probably not at the point in your career where you are ready to write database code yet.

 ----